ADN-DevTech/revit-api-chms/README.md

 # Revit API Windows Help Files (.chm)

-A collection of the Revit API CHM Windows Help Files from the Revit SDKs
+A collection of the Revit API CHM Windows Help Files from the Revit SDKs.

-_Because sometimes you just want that .chm file without having to download and install each SDK_
+_Because sometimes you just want that .chm file without having to download and install each SDK_.

 These files are also used to generate [revitapidocs.com](https://www.revitapidocs.com/) and [apidocs.co](https://apidocs.co/) which are web presentation of the same content.
 You should probably use them instead wink wink.

 ### LFS